HTTP5214-Winter2023/Team_Boilerplate/Usability Testing/Usability Testing.md

 1. Find the text box.
 2. Imagine you want a template HTML/CSS for a page, please type the key word in the text box.
 3. Press the button to submit your input.
+4. Copy the template to vs code.
+5. Save the file and run it.
-4. Does the page fulfill your requirement?
+6. Does the page fulfill your requirement?
 Is there anything misses but you think it is very important?

 * LIKES/ DISLIKES/ RECOMMENDATIONS